liquidapps-io/docs/docs/liquidx/become-a-dsp.md

     # demux defaults to first pulling head block from toml file if postgres database is not set
     # after database is set, defaults to database, to overwrite and default to toml file, pass true
     demux_bypass_database_head_block = false
+    demux_max_pending_messages = 500 # amount of pending messages to add to the stack before disconnecting the demux websocket to allow pending messages to process
     # sidechain
     liquidx_contract = "liquidx.dsp" # liquidx contract on the EOS mainnet
     name = "test1" # CHAIN_NAME - contract on the EOS mainnet that registered the new chain